masonyoungblood/CV/rendercv_output/Mason_Youngblood_CV.md

 ## Invited Talks

+- Cornell University, K. Lisa Yang Center for Conservation Bioacoustics (Ithaca, NY, Nov 2025): Complexity in birdsong---using science to illuminate its origins, and art to motivate its conservation
 - Stony Brook University, Institute for Advanced Computational Science (Stony Brook, NY, Nov 2025): Dynamics of collective creativity in AI art competitions
 - Research on Animal Song in Culture, Arts, and Literature, Royal Conservatoire of Scotland (Virtual Meeting, Oct 2025): Complexity in birdsong---using science to illuminate its origins, and art to motivate its conservation
 - University of Tennessee, Center for the Dynamics of Social Complexity (Knoxville, TN, September 2025): Dynamics of collective creativity in AI art competitions